colonistio/developer-checklist/docs/code-quality/fundamentals.md

 ## Importance of reading the material

--  Most people who skim through the reading materials tend to fail at becoming long term contributors.
-The key to passing is going through the developer docs during each PR for the first 2 weeks.
-And coming back to them once a month to realign.
+-  Most people who skim through the reading materials fail to become long term contributors.
+The key to passing is reading the developer docs during each PR for the first 2 weeks, until you've internalized them.
+And read them again each month to realign.

 ## Naming Conventions